 - Installation: After installation, your contractor should review safety and maintenance information along with the owner's manual that comes with your new furnace.

 Natural gas is one of the safest ways to heat your home.
 Visit our appliance safety tips page for tips to keep your home safe and warm using a natural gas furnace, boiler or fireplace.

 Enbridge Gas does not sell or repair furnaces, boilers or fireplaces.
 If you find your home suddenly without heat, you may be able to solve the problem yourself.
-If you cannot find the source of the problem, consult a registered heating, ventilation and air conditioning (HVAC) contractor to learn more about installing a natural gas furnace.
+If you cannot find the source of the problem, consult a registered heating, ventilation and air conditioning (HVAC) contractor to learn more about installing or maintaining a natural gas furnace.